5axes/CustomSupportCylinder/README.md

 * Load a model in Cura and select it

 * Click on the "Custom Supports Cylinder" button on the left toolbar
-* With the 5 buttons in the plugin windows, it's possible to switch the geometry between a cylinder, a tube, a cubic, an abutment or a custom support.
+* With the 6 buttons in the plugin windows, it's possible to switch the geometry between a cylinder, a tube, a cubic, an abutment , a freeform or a custom support.
 * Change the value for the support *Size* in numeric input field in the tool panel if necessary
 * Change the value for the support *Angle* in numeric input field in the tool panel if necessary **(Version 1.0.03)**
 * Change the value for the support *Interior size* in numeric input field in the tool panel if necessary **(Version 2.2.0 for Tube support)**